 About Our House

-Our House provides healthcare, housing, and other vital services to low-income people living with HIV/AIDS.
+Our House provides healthcare, housing, and other vital services to low-income people living with HIV.

 Our House has been part of the Portland community since 1988.
-Our services have expanded but our commitment to people living with HIV/AIDS has remained the same.
-HIV/AIDS is a complex and challenging disease that can often be overwhelming.
-The Our House team of expert clinicians works with people with advanced HIV/AIDS who are having difficulty managing independent living.
+Our services have expanded but our commitment to people living with HIV has remained the same.
+HIV is a complex and challenging disease that can often be overwhelming.
+The Our House team of expert clinicians works with people with HIV who are having difficulty managing independent living.
 They tailor services for each individual that defines what “living well” means to them.